Duluth DUI Lawyers

 • The ALS cannot stem from a motor vehicle accident involving fatalities or serious injuries;

-• The person must be licensed in Georgia and not have any other suspensions, cancellations, or revocations against his or her Georgia driver’s license;
+• The person must be licensed in Georgia and not have any other suspensions, cancellations, or revocations against their Georgia driver’s license;

-• If the person holds a Georgia commercial driver’s license (CDL), he or she must downgrade to a non-commercial Georgia driver’s license in order to obtain and maintain the permit;
+• If the person holds a Georgia commercial driver’s license (CDL), they must downgrade to a non-commercial Georgia driver’s license to obtain and maintain the permit;

 • The person must pay a $25.00 permit fee to the Georgia Department of Driver Services.

-Successful maintenance of the ignition interlock device must be evidenced by the permit holder to DDS through the production of satisfactory monthly monitoring reports prior to DDS removing the ignition interlock restriction from the permit.
-A permit may be renewed for a fee of $5.00 if additional time is needed for the permit holder to comply with the terms of the ignition interlock device, but it may only be renewed one time once the permit holder becomes eligible to reinstate his or her driver’s license.
+Successful maintenance of the ignition interlock device must be evidenced by the permit holder to DDS by producing satisfactory monthly monitoring reports before DDS removes the ignition interlock restriction from the permit.
+A permit may be renewed for a fee of $5.00 if additional time is needed for the permit holder to comply with the terms of the ignition interlock device.
+Still, it may only be renewed one time once the permit holder becomes eligible to reinstate their driver’s license.
 Following the designated term of successful compliance, the ignition interlock device restriction may be removed from the limited driving permit in person at a DDS customer service center for a fee of $100.00 (or $90.00 if removal of the restriction is requested by mail or other approved alternate means).
 The removal fee is in addition to any reinstatement fee that may be required.

-Like the title of the ignition interlock device limited permit suggests, there are limitations on where you can drive while on the IID permit:
+As the title of the ignition interlock device limited permit suggests, there are limitations on where you can drive while on the IID permit:

-• Going to his or her place of employment or performing the normal duties of his or her occupation;
+• Going to their place of employment or performing the regular duties of their occupation;

 • Receiving scheduled medical care or obtaining prescription drugs;

-• Attending a college or school at which he or she is regularly enrolled as a student;
+• Attending a college or school at which they are regularly enrolled as a student;

 • Attending regularly scheduled sessions or meetings of treatment support organizations for persons who have an addiction or abuse problems related to alcohol or other drugs, which organizations are recognized by the commissioner;